 Transportation revenue must be spent as wisely as possible.
 Identify areas where costs can be reduced in the construction, delivery or maintenance of state transportation facilities without compromising the safety of the traveling public.
 Federalize environmental exemptions for highway construction and adopt “practical design” standards.

 Ensure there is adequate funding to continue to repair or rebuild economically vital bridges and roads.

 Local governments are illegally creating “transportation utilities” and charging “transportation utility fees” to circumvent property tax levy limits and further shift the tax burden onto businesses.
-Current law does not allow for the creation of such utilities, but the Legislature should act to clarify that local transportation utilities are illegal, and penalize local governments that illegally tax their residents.
+Current law does not allow for the creation of such utilities, but the Legislature should act to clarify that local transportation utilities are illegal.

 Wisconsin has stricter weight limits than many of its Midwestern neighbors.
 Increasing the maximum weight limit beyond 80,000 pounds will help keep Wisconsin businesses competitive, reduce the number of trucks on Wisconsin roads, and ease the burdens imposed by the national driver shortage and electronic logging regulations.